SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPreference/SetLevel.md

 ﻿---
 uid: crmscript_ref_NSPreference_SetLevel
-title: SetLevel(PreferenceLevel level)
+title: SetLevel(Integer level)
 intellisense: NSPreference.SetLevel
 keywords: NSPreference, GetLevel
 so.topic: reference
 ---

-Preference level, using the standard enumerated type.
+NSPreference level, using the standard enumerated type.
 Undefined is returned for preferences that do not have a current setting.

 **Parameter:**
- - **level** PreferenceLevel
+ - **level** Integer
      - Enum: 0 = Undefined
      - Enum: 1 = HardDefault
      - Enum: 2 = SystemWide